 Metrics for success:

 Keep your eyes peeled on the Self-service Usage metric by tracking the use of self-help tools available to your customers.

-Nearly half of the buyers, 42% to be specific, confess they’d pay more for a friendly experience.
+Nearly 80% of buyers confess they’re more likely to buy from a company that provides tailored customer experiences.
 Of course, this wouldn’t be possible without a friendly customer support team, which makes training your CS team a viable customer service goal.

 Here are some steps to take right away:

 Work on strengthening their customer service skills including empathy and patience.

 - Train them in communicating clearly to avoid confusion or miscommunication.

 - Teach them to identify common interests with customers they speak to so they can keep conversations friendly.